The New England Journal of Medicine March 21, 2002

 Setting

-Population Patients with a prior myocardial infarction occurring more than 30 days before enrollment and a left ventricular ejection fraction of 30% or less.
+Population Patients with a prior myocardial infarction (MI) and a left ventricular ejection fraction (LVEF) of 0.30 or less.

 Comparator Conventional medical therapy alone.